Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 The application is deployed as a container, which has been defined in `Dockerfile`

 The `fly.toml` for the MariaDB instance can be found from `infra/mariadb` folder.
+It is not deployed automatically.
+You need to run `fly deploy` if changes to the configuration are made. **Please make a database backup before doing any changes to the MariaDB instance.**

 Redis is handled by Upstash.
 See the [documentation](https://fly.io/docs/reference/redis/) for extra info

 ## Contributing